2020 United States House of Representatives elections in Kansas: District 2

 The 2nd district encompasses most of eastern Kansas from Nebraska to Oklahoma save the Kansas City metropolitan area, including both the cities of Topeka and Lawrence.
-The incumbent is Republican Steve Watkins, who was elected with 47.6% of the vote in 2018.
+The incumbent was Republican Steve Watkins, who was elected with 47.6% of the vote in 2018.
 In August 2019, Watkins evaded questions about his political future coming from reporters who encountered him at a Fort Scott constituent meeting in Southeast Kansas where he had been talking about aiding veterans.
 Kansas State Treasurer Jake LaTurner had declared his intention to run for the seat of retiring U.S. Senator Pat Roberts, but was persuaded by Republican party officials to instead run against Watkins.